redis/redis-doc/commands/cluster-delslotsrange.md

 ## Example

-The following command removes the association for slots 5000 and 5200 from the node receiving the command:
+To remove slots 1 2 3 4 5 from the node, the `DELSLOTS` command is:

-    > CLUSTER DELSLOTS 5000 5001
+    > CLUSTER DELSLOTS 1 2 3 4 5
     OK

-Only 2 slots will be removed.

-The following command removes the association from slots 5000 to 5200 from the node receiving the command:
+The same operation can be completed with the following `DELSLOTSRANGE` command:

-    > CLUSTER DELSLOTSRANGE 5000 5200
+    > CLUSTER DELSLOTSRANGE 1 5
     OK

-201 slots will be removed.

 However, note that: